mlumanis/shopapp/README.md

 * I would use centralised log storage i.e. Logstash ELK
 * In terms of authentication and session management, I would set up a Redis cluster for global session storage
 * To scale scale up the system I would use EventDriven architecture.
 Each microservice sends the eventMessage to Kafka queue.
-On the other side of the system the are Kafka consumers that consumes event from KAfka topic and persists it to database.
+On the other side of the system the are Kafka consumers that consumes event from Kafka topic and persists it to database.